suit-wg/architecture/draft-ietf-suit-architecture.md

 The download step is the process of acquiring a local copy of the firmware image.
-When the download is client-initiated, this means that the device chooses when a download occurs and initiates the download process.
-When a download is server-party initiated, this means that either the communicator / firmware server tells the device when to download or that it initiates the transfer directly to the device.
+When the download is client-initiated, this means that the firmware consumer chooses when a download occurs and initiates the download process.
+When a download is server-initiated, this means that the status tracker tells the device when to download or that it initiates the transfer directly to the firmware consumer.
 For example, a download from an HTTP-based firmware server is client-initiated.
-A transfer to a LwM2M Firmware Update resource {{LwM2M}} is server-initiated.
+Pushing a manifest and firmware image to the transfer to the Package resource of the LwM2M Firmware Update object {{LwM2M}} is server-initiated.

-If the Device has downloaded a new firmware image and is ready to install it it may need to wait for a trigger from a Communicator to install the firmware update, may trigger the update automatically, or may go through a more complex decision making process to determine the appropriate timing for an update (such as delaying the update process to a later time when end users are less impacted by the
+If the firmware consumer has downloaded a new firmware image and is ready to install it, it may need to wait for a trigger from the status tracker to initiate the installation, may trigger the update automatically, or may go through a more complex decision making process to determine the appropriate timing for an update (such as delaying the update process to a later time when end users are less impacted by the